secustor/backstage-renovate-config/README.md

 ## Available full config presets

 ### `default`

-This preset is the default one and is meant to be used for Backstage repositories that are hosted on GitHub and makes use of features provided the hosted Mend App.
+This preset is the default one and is meant to be used for Backstage repositories where ever they are hosted.
 It is an opinionated preset to be used for the most common use cases.

 ### `app`

-The same as default.
+This preset is currently the same as the `default` preset, but is intended for users of the Mend.io Github App.
+In the future, it might contain additional features that are only available for users of the app.

 ### `self-hosted`

-Requires access to `postpostUpgradeTasks`.
+Requires access to `postpostUpgradeTasks` and `allowedPostUpgradeCommands` which are only available for self-hosted Renovate instances.
 This means that [`allowedPostUpgradeCommands`](https://docs.renovatebot.com/self-hosted-configuration/#allowedpostupgradecommands) is configured to allow running `yarn backstage-cli versions:bump` commands

 ## Feature presets